-With a range of optional modules to choose from, you’ll also be able to expand your knowledge into areas such as photography, political communication, feminism in the media or a work placement.
-Taught by expert practitioners and researchers, you’ll gain the knowledge and skills to thrive in a fast-paced and growing sector.
+With a range of optional modules to choose from, you will also be able to expand your knowledge into areas such as multimedia journalism, cinema and photography, political and promotional communication, feminism and the media, and many more.
+Taught by expert practitioners and researchers, you will gain the knowledge and skills to thrive in this dynamic, fast-paced sector.

 Our School has a range of fantastic facilities to support your studies.
 The 58-seat Phil Taylor Cinema is equipped with Dolby Digital sound and high-definition projection facilities, as well as projectors for 16mm and 35mm film.

 You can also work on your own projects in our 44 editing suites, equipped with Avid Media Composer editing software and Adobe Creative Cloud.
 The fully equipped TV studio also has a large green screen area, lighting and photo-flash facilities.
 We also have a track and dolly, sliders, Glidecam and various cranes, and you’ll have access to a new photographic dark room.